onefrankguy/frankmitchell.org/posts/smoothly-scrolling-a-vertical-shooter-with-javascript.md

 This time I got 10 FPS on my Pi.
 It's inside the realm of playable, but not great.
 Hit the play button below if you want to row scrolling in action.
-My snowy world was looking less messy, but there was still room for improvement.

 <div class="game art" style="background: #000; position: relative; display: block; height: 440px; width: 320px; overflow: hidden">
 <div id="row-scroll" style="position: absolute; top: 0; left: 0"></div>